 If you enjoy the spicy-hot flavor of black pepper, you'll love this peppercorn pork ribs recipe.
 The aroma from the smoker as these slowly cook really can test your patience!

 The pork spare rib slab is coated with a black pepper based seasoning mix and refrigerated overnight before hitting the smoker.
 For those of you who really love the pepper flavor and heat, follow the pepper rub recipe as directed.

-* Dry the brown sugar before adding it to the black pepper rub.
-Set a plate of sugar on the counter top (covered with a paper towel) to dry for a couple of days before using it in dry rub recipes.
+Dry the brown sugar before adding it to the black pepper rub.
+Set a plate of the sugar on the counter top (covered with a paper towel) to dry for a couple of days before using it in dry rub recipes.

-Kansas City Style Barbecue Sauce goes along great with peppercorn pork ribs.
+One of my favorite barbecue sauce recipes, this Kansas City Style Barbecue Sauce goes along great with peppercorn pork ribs.
 Give it a try if you want...it's easy to make.
-And keep plenty of cold drinks on hand, just in case the heat of the pepper gets the best of you!
+And keep plenty of cold drinks on hand, just in case the heat of the black pepper gets the best of you!